alexlarsson/graphene/README.md

 ### Dependencies

-Graphene is a C library.
-For this reason alone, it depends on GLib, as GLib gives us a fairly decent, portable, and maintained layer to depend on, instead of requiring me to re-implement a ton of code.

 Graphene can, optionally, provide types for integrating with GObject properties and signals, as well as introspection information for its use with other languages through introspection-based bindings.